ibmresilient/resilient-community-apps/fn_ocr/README.md

 ---

-## Function - Read Text From Image Bytes
+## Function - OCR: Read Text From Image Bytes
 runs OCR on an image in byte string format and returns the relevant results

  ![screenshot: fn-read-text-from-image-bytes ](./doc/screenshots/fn-read-text-from-image-bytes.png)